w3c/wot-binding-templates/registry-requirements.md

   - Reasons Behind the Requirement:
     - Avoid submission of a binding like "XML Binding" that only says "Use `contentType:application/xml` and nothing more.
 That alone would not be enough to serialize correct messages based on the data schema.
   - TODO: We will need additional mechanisms (including vocabulary terms) to ensure that it is possible to use other media types.

-### Content of Registry Definition

-A preliminary list of rules that is extending https://www.w3.org/2023/Process-20230612/#reg-def :

-- Entry format (i.e. what is put into the TD document and not what the linked document should contain)
-  - Name of the binding
-  - Link to the binding: Stable link
-  - (possibly) The binding prefix
-- Requirements on the submitted document:
-  - To be clarified but the initial list for protocols at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>

-Aspects to clarify based on the analysis of other registries above:

-- Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning) and versioning with respect to
-- Deletion and deprecation (see https://github.com/w3c/wot/tree/main/registry-analysis#deletion-and-deprecation-of-registry-entries)
-- Differentiating entry into the registry and update
-- Technical submission mechanism.
-How does a binding get submitted?
-Is it a PR, an issue linking to an existing document, or an email?
-See the submission mechanism fields above.
-- Whether we should have one or multiple registries

-### Rules of a Registry

-A preliminary list of rules (needs more iteration):

-- Entry format (i.e. what is put into the TD document and not what the linked document should contain)
-  - Name of the binding
-  - Link to the binding: Stable link
-  - (possibly) The binding prefix
-- Requirements on the submitted document:
-  - To be clarified but the initial list for protocols at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>

-Aspects to clarify based on the analysis of other registries above:

-- Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning) and versioning with respect to
-- Deletion and deprecation (see https://github.com/w3c/wot/tree/main/registry-analysis#deletion-and-deprecation-of-registry-entries)
-- Differentiating entry into the registry and update
-- Technical submission mechanism.
-How does a binding get submitted?
-Is it a PR, an issue linking to an existing document, or an email?
-See the submission mechanism fields above.
-- Whether we should have one or multiple registries

-### Registry Template

-Submission template vs. what lives in the registry entry

-A set of files and requirements for each file

-At the top level, markdown file similar to the use case template that describes the binding, YAML template for git workflow

-- name of binding
-- maintainers
-- protocols

-Same content as existing binding
-- HTML specification file using respec
-- JSON Schema
-- Ontology files including JSON-LD context for TDs

-(Think about how to manage the set of semantic artifacts/ontologies)

-Create a repository template to make it easy for people to create new bindings